 Come to think of it, you don’t even know what her dominant hand is yet.

-Or perhaps it’s the opposite: you’re well aware of how important fine motor skills for 5 year olds are, but find it impossible to get your active child to even sit down.
+Or perhaps it’s the opposite: you’re well aware of how important it is to practice fine motor skills activities for 5-6 year olds, but find it impossible to get your active child to even sit down.
 You may have even tried a few activities in the past, but the difficulty only made her even more unwilling to participate or keep trying.